bbenedict/bbenedict/2023-100days-coding.md

 ## day 18

 First version of hugging face local models.
 Need to add paramater support.
-Also created a generalized prompt creation function that considers context to the base adapter.
+Also created a generalized prompt creation function that considers context in the base adapter.

 ## day 19